 Next Steps Event

-Every Spring Harris Crystal Palace hosts the Next Steps event which is organised by the Careers team.
-This event is an opportunity for students alongside their parent/carers to attend a number of workshops delivered by universities and employers.
+Every spring term, Harris Crystal Palace hosts the Next Steps event which is organised by the careers team.
+This event is an opportunity for students alongside their parent/carers to attend a number of workshops delivered by universities and employers

 Alongside the seminars there is a large market place event where the students can speak to a wide range of universities/further education colleges/employers about future opportunities.
 With a large number of academies in the vicinity of Harris Crystal Palace the event attracts in excess of a 1000 students.
 The students gain a huge amount of knowledge about future opportunities.
 This gives them a better understanding about the different pathways into different careers.